gotemplates/timeseries-ingress/README.md

 # timeseries-ingress

-[Timeseries-ingress][timeseriespkg] is a service that provides a REST interface for timeseries data stored in TimescaleDB.
+Timeseries-ingress is a service that provides a REST interface for timeseries data stored in TimescaleDB.
 The service itself is only composed of the Http handlers for ingress traffic, a host package for initialization, and a resource package that contains host configuration.
 The application functionality is contained in the gotemplates/timeseries module.